w3f/polkadot-spec/docs/chap-runtime-api.md

 $$

 **where**:
-- $S_i$ is the u32 integer representing the session index in which block was introduced.
+- $S_i$ is the u32 integer representing the session index in which the block was introduced.
 - $BV$ is the set of backing validators for each candidate, represented by its candidate receipt ([Definition -def-num-ref-](chapter-anv#defn-candidate-receipt)).
 Each candidate $C_r$ has a list of $(i,a)$, the pair of validator index and validation attestations ([Definition -def-num-ref-](chapter-anv#defn-parachain-inherent-data)).
 - $d$ is a set of dispute statements ([Section -sec-num-ref-](chapter-anv#net-msg-dispute-request)).
-Note that the above $BV$ is are unrelated to the backers of the dispute candidates.
+Note that the above $BV$ is unrelated to the backers of the dispute candidates.
 :::

 :::caution